-Criteria Impact magnitude - A large proportion of the land lost very high - A large proportion of the land severed - Permanent loss of farm buildings or water sources - Impact would cause a change in farming enterprise - A large proportion of the land lost high - A medium proportion of land severed - Farm buildings or water sources may be affected but can be replaced Impact would not cause a change in farming enterprise but would require high degree of operational changes - A medium proportion of the land lost medium - A small proportion of land severed or no severance - Farm buildings or water sources may be affected but can be replaced Impact would not cause a change in farming enterprise but would require significant operational changes - A small proportion of the land lost low - A small proportion of land severed or no severance - Farm buildings or water sources may be affected but can be replaced - Impact would cause a minor change in the day to day operation of farms - A small proportion of the land lost very low - A small proportion of land severed or no severance
+Table 14.2 Criteria for assessment of impact magnitude Criteria Impact magnitude A large proportion of the land lost very high A large proportion of the land severed Permanent loss of farm buildings or water sources Impact would cause a change in farming enterprise A large proportion of the land lost high A medium proportion of land severed Farm buildings or water sources may be affected but can be replaced Impact would not cause a change in farming enterprise but would require high degree of operational changes A medium proportion of the land lost medium A small proportion of land severed or no severance Farm buildings or water sources may be affected but can be replaced Impact would not cause a change in farming enterprise but would require significant operational changes A small proportion of the land lost low A small proportion of land severed or no severance Farm buildings or water sources may be affected but can be replaced Impact would cause a minor change in the day to day operation of farms A small proportion of the land lost very low A small proportion of land severed or no severance

-The significance of the impact is defined by evaluating the magnitude of the impact and the functional value of the affected receptor.
-The targets of the impact in this assessment are the individual farms directly affected by the scheme.
+The significance of the impact is defined by evaluating the magnitude of the impact in light of the functional value of the target of the impact.
+The targets of the impact in this assessment are the individual farms directly affected by the proposed scheme.
 Therefore an impact which affects a farm with a low functional value will not be as significant as a similar impact which affects a farm with a high functional value.